 Given the "I" rating for the comparison of nadofaragene firadenovec and oportuzumab monatox with pembrolizumab and gemcitabine ± docetaxel, the incremental cost effectiveness of nadofaragene firadenovec and oportuzumab monatox compared with pembrolizumab and gemcitabine ± docetaxel were not calculated.
-However, we did calculate the incremental cost effectiveness of pembrolizumab and gemcitabine ± docetaxel compared with usual care.
+However, we did calculate the incremental cost effectiveness of pembrolizumab and gemcitabine ± docetaxel compared with the hypothetical treatment.
 When interpreting these results, it is important to consider that BCG-unresponsive NMIBC involves a heterogeneous population and that trials may have enrolled patients with differing characteristics that might affect study outcomes.
 In addition, the retrospective study evaluating gemcitabine ± docetaxel delivered care and documented outcomes different from the prospective noncomparative clinical trials of nadofaragene firadenovec, oportuzumab monatox, and pembrolizumab, introducing further uncertainty as to the comparability of study outcomes for gemcitabine ± docetaxel to those for the newer treatments.
 The lack of a placebo control or active comparator group compounds the difficulty in interpreting these results.

-Since the prices for nadofaragene firadenovec and oportuzumab monatox were not available at the time of publishing this draft document, we used prices in the model that were based on the annual price of pembrolizumab, taking into account differences in dosing frequency.
-The total discounted lifetime costs, QALYs, evLYGs, LYGs, and time in progression-free health state are shown for nadofaragene firadenovec, oportuzumab monatox, gemcitabine \pm docetaxel, and usual care in Table 5.10 for the CIS \pm HG Ta/T1 population and Table 5.11 for the HG Ta/T1 alone population.
-The results for pembrolizumab, evaluated in the CIS \pm HG Ta/T1 population only, are shown in Table 5.10.
+Since the prices for nadofaragene firadenovec were not available at the time of publishing this report, we used prices in the model that were based on the annual price of pembrolizumab, taking into account differences in dosing frequency.
+The estimated price for oportuzumab monatox was provided by Sesen Bio as approximately \$150,000 per year net of discounts and rebates.
+The total discounted lifetime costs, QALYs, evLYGs, LYGs, and time in progression-free health state are shown for nadofaragene firadenovec, oportuzumab monatox, gemcitabine ± docetaxel, and the hypothetical treatment in Table 5.10 for the CIS ± HG Ta/T1 population and Table 5.11 for the HG Ta/T1 alone population.
+The results for pembrolizumab, evaluated in the CIS ± HG Ta/T1 population only, are shown in Table 5.10.
 Undiscounted base-case results are presented in Appendix Tables E4 and E5.

 Table 5.10.
-Results for the Base Case for Nadofaragene Firadenovec and Oportuzumab Monatox Compared to Pembrolizumab and Usual Care in Patients with CIS ± High Grade Ta/T1 evLYG: equal value life year gained, QALY: quality-adjusted life year
+Results for the Base Case for Nadofaragene Firadenovec and Oportuzumab Monatox Compared to Pembrolizumab and the Hypothetical Treatment in Patients with CIS ± High Grade Ta/T1

-Treatment Drug Cost (per Year) Total Cost QALYs evLYGs Life Years Time in Progression-Free State (Years) Nadofaragene Firadenovec \$164,000 \$318,000 4.82 4.86 6.31 3.36 Oportuzumab Monatox \$164,000 \$307,000 4.80 4.84 6.28 3.33 Pembrolizumab \$164,000 \$273,000 4.74 4.78 6.22 3.26 Gemcitabine ± Docetaxel \$440 \$174,000 7.05 7.20 8.75 6.23 Usual Care \$0 \$189,000 4.41 4.41 5.87 2.86 evLYG: equal value life year gained, QALY: quality-adjusted life year
+Treatment Drug Cost (per Year) Total Cost QALYs evLYGs Life Years Time in Progression- Free State (Years) Results Based on Prospective Studies of Instilled Therapies Nadofaragene Firadenovec \$164,000 \$313,000 4.87 4.93 6.36 3.50 Oportuzumab Monatox \$150,000 \$310,000 4.71 4.75 6.18 3.26 Results Based on Pro ospective Studies of of Systemic Therap ру Pembrolizumab \$164,000 \$265,000 5.04 5.11 6.57 3.80 Results Based on Re trospective Studie s of Instilled Thera apies Gemcitabine ± Docetaxel \$440 \$172,000 5.88 6.00 7.42 4.82 Results Based on Hypothetical Treatment Hypothetical Treatment \$0 \$189,000 4.38 4.38 5.83 2.80 evLYG: equal value life year gained, QALY: quality-adjusted life year